tednaleid/intro-to-elixir/README.md

 Presentation is in index.html.

+It can be viewed on the web on the [github pages branch](http://tednaleid.github.io/intro-to-elixir/).

 To recompile it you'll have to have ruby and sass installed as well as node

 first: